 Hold the floss between your thumb and your forefingers, with about an inch of floss between them.
 Use a gentle rocking motion to guide the floss between your teeth.
 Ensure that you do not jerk or snap the floss into your gums.

 When the floss reaches the gum-line, curve it into a c shape against one tooth until you feel resistance.
 Hold the floss against the tooth and gently scrape the side of the tooth, gradually moving the floss away from the gum.
-Repeat on the other side of the gap along the side of the next tooth.

-The dentist or hygienist will be able to advise you on the best size interdental brush, depending on the size interdental brush, depending on the size of the gaps between your teeth.
-Brushes should never be forced into a space but the bristles need to make contact with the teeth and gums in order to remove plaque.
+The dentist or hygienist will be able to advise you on the best size interdental brush, depending on the size of the gaps between your teeth.

-Hold the inter-dental brush between your thumb and forefinger.
+Hold the interdental brush between your thumb and forefinger.
 Gently place the brush through the gap between your teeth.
 Once inserted gently move the brush backwards and forwards a few times to remove plaque and debris.

 Always rinse the brush in clean water after use.
 It is recommended that interdental brushes are changed every week or when the bristles become worn or wires become buckled or distorted.
 Undue force and bending at severe angles will lead to damage of the wire.

-Remember in order to help ensure good oral health aim to floss or use inter-dental brushes once a day, as well as brushing with a fluoride toothpaste twice a day.
+Remember in order to help ensure good oral health aim to floss or use interdental brushes once a day, as well as brushing with a fluoride toothpaste twice a day.

 If you have any questions do not hesitate to ask the dentist on your next visit to the surgery.
 Call Leigh Dental Centre today on 01702 472929 and book a consultation.